-Understanding the two badges:
+Understanding the two main badges:

-Proceed with caution: This website generally fails to maintain basic standards of accuracy and accountability.
+Proceed with caution: This website fails to meet several basic standards of credibility and transparency

 A site with a red badge lacks credibility or transparency in important areas and should generally not be trusted as the primary source of information.
 Users should always independently verify information on red sites, and if they feel there is a compelling case for citing a red site, they should be able to clearly articulate why.